Baylor vs. Florida: Odds, spread, over/under - November 24

 Baylor vs. Florida: Odds, spread, over/under and other Vegas lines - November 24

-The Baylor Bears (5-0) will aim to build on a five-game winning run when they visit the Florida Gators (4-1) at 5:30 PM ET on Friday, November 24, 2023.
-The Gators have won three games in a row.
+The Baylor Bears (5-0) take a five-game winning streak into a road matchup against the Florida Gators (4-1), winners of three straight.
+It starts at 5:30 PM ET (on ESPN) on Friday, November 24, 2023.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Baylor vs. Florida matchup.
+In this article, you can find the spread and odds across multiple sportsbooks for the Baylor vs. Florida matchup.

 Baylor vs. Florida Game Info